You’re driving down the highway, going with the flow of traffic, minding your own business.

 We’ve all encountered them, and maybe (yikes) we are one ourselves — or at least have a few controlling behaviors.

 Either way, it’s good to know the signs and symptoms so you can learn to deal with a controlling person or begin to acknowledge and change the behaviors in yourself.
-(More often that not, control freaks don’t see the behavior in themselves and how it impacts others.)
+(More often that not, controlling people don’t see the behavior in themselves and how it impacts others.)

-Control freaks come in two varieties: the Power Freak and the Fear Freak.
+Control freaks come in two varieties: the power controlling person and the fearful controlling person.

-The Power Freak is driven by a desire to be in charge, prove themselves, and get their own way.
+The power controlling person is driven by a desire to be in charge, prove themselves, and get their own way.
 They want to control their environment or the people around them — or both.
 This is the man or woman in the car, either driving up behind you or riding beside you giving instructions.

 As long as things are going their way, they can be charming and pleasant.
 But step in front of one or cross them — and watch out.
 They tend to bully, intimidate, manipulate, or argue their way through situations to get their desired outcome.
 If they sense you backing down, this empowers them further.

-The Fear Freak is motivated by anxiety.
+The fearful controlling person is motivated by anxiety.
 They fear losing control and are often hyper-vigilant to keep their lives in order.
 When situations are ambiguous or unpredictable, they break out in a cold sweat and will do anything possible to make their lives emotionally comfortable and orderly.

 We don’t usually think of these anxious types as control freaks, but control is exactly what they are seeking.
 These are the people you may know who over-plan every situation or who constantly appease others to keep the peace.
 They can’t tolerate the uncomfortable feelings of chaos, disorder, or ambiguity — so they try to manipulate circumstances so they feel safe.